 - Communication Tools III (email, calendar, chat, blog, LiveRoom, checklist, classlist, etc.).

-- D2L shells are created for every course every semester.
-Semester shells must not be used for course development.
+D2L shells are created for every course every semester.
+Semester shells, however, must not be used for course development.
 If a semester shell is deleted or cancelled, course content will be lost.

-- When training is complete, the FITC trainer will sign the FITC Training Confirmation Form, and the course designer will forward it to Distance Education Faculty Services (Box 54).
+When training is complete, the trainer will sign the MTSU Online Course Development Training Confirmation Form, and the course designer will forward it to Distance Education Faculty Services (Box 54).

-- Even though training is not required of experienced course designers, they are encouraged to discuss the design or redesign of their courses with FITC staff due to constant innovations in software/hardware and multimedia used in online course development/instruction.
+Even though training is not required of experienced course designers, they are encouraged to discuss the design or redesign of their courses with MTSU Online instructional designers due to continual innovations in software/hardware and multimedia used in online course development/instruction.

-- Prior to beginning course development, first-time course designers are required to meet with the MTSU Instructional Design Specialist to plan and to discuss the design of their courses.
-The IDS is located in Room 348 of the James E. Walker Library in the Learning, Teaching and Innovative Technology Center, and may be reached at 615-494-7671 to schedule an appointment.
+Prior to beginning course development, first-time course designers are required to meet with their assigned MTSU Online Instructional Designer to plan and to discuss the design of their courses.